-Packaging design and structure can add value to a product.
-For instance, benefits can be obtained from package structures that make the product easier to use while stylistic designs can make the product more attractive to display in the customer's home.
+The structure and design of the packaging can add value to the product.
+For instance, packages that are designed to make the product easier to use can be more beneficial, while stylistic designs can enhance the product's visual appeal when displayed in the customer's home.

-Packaging decisions must not only be accepted by the final customer, they may also have to be accepted by distributors who sell the product for the supplier.
-For instance, a retailer may not accept packages unless they conform to requirements they have for storing products on their shelves.
+Packaging decisions must not only satisfy the final customer but also be acceptable to distributors who sell the product for the supplier.
+Retailers may not accept packages that do not conform to their requirements for storing products on their shelves.

-Packaging can represent a significant portion of a product's selling price.
-For example, it is estimated that in the cosmetics industry the packaging cost of some products may be as high as 40% of a product's selling price.
-Smart packaging decisions can help reduce costs and possibly lead to higher profits.
+Packaging can account for a significant portion of a product's selling price.
+For example, in the cosmetics industry, packaging costs for some products can be as high as 40% of the product's selling price.
+Making smart packaging decisions can help reduce costs and potentially lead to higher profits.

-Developing new packaging can be extremely expensive.
-The costs involved in creating new packaging include: graphic and structural design, production, customer testing, possible destruction of leftover old packaging, and possible advertising to inform customer of the new packaging.
+Developing new packaging can be a costly process involving graphic and structural design, production, customer testing, possible destruction of leftover old packaging, and advertising to inform customers about the new packaging.

-When companies create a new package it is most often with the intention of having the design on the market for an extended period of time.
-In fact, changing a product's packaging too frequently can have negative effects since customers become conditioned to locate the product based on its package and may be confused if the design is altered.
+Companies often create packaging with the intention of having the design on the market for an extended period.
+Frequent changes to a product's packaging can have negative effects since customers become accustomed to locating the product based on its packaging and may become confused if the design is altered.

-Packaging decisions must also include an assessment of its environmental impact especially for products with packages that are frequently discarded.
-Packages that are not easily biodegradable could draw customer and possibly governmental concern.
-Also, caution must be exercised in order to create packages that do not infringe on intellectual property, such as copyrights, trademarks or patents, held by others.
+Environmental or Legal Issues: Packaging decisions must also consider the environmental impact of the product, especially for products with packages that are frequently discarded.
+Non-biodegradable packaging can raise customer and possibly governmental concerns.
+Additionally, packaging must not infringe on intellectual property such as copyrights, trademarks, or patents held by others.